Botswana Kaleidoscope Experience

 After the tour we’ll drop you at your hotel and there are several optional tours available in the afternoon.

 After breakfast, we’ll transfer you to Chobe Safari Lodge in Kasane, Botswana.
 Upon arrival, you’ll have some time to relax before we depart on an afternoon river cruise.

 Chobe River Cruise

-In the afternoon we’ll depart on a cruise along Chobe River, a wonderful way to experience the Chobe National Park.
+In the afternoon we’ll depart on a Chobe River cruise, a wonderful way to experience the Chobe National Park.
 Puku and Lechwe antelopes are common on the Chobe Floodplains and herds of elephants can be seen crossing the Chobe River to the islands.
 Other common sites are hippos and crocodiles basking in the sun.
 There are a variety of boating options for the Chobe boat cruises.
 Guests can join a standard cruise on a river cruiser taking about 30-40 people or have the opportunity to take a smaller boat and focus on photography and birding.
 The bigger boats have bars on board for drinks and soft drinks.
-All Chobe boat cruises depart from Kasane, the town which borders onto the Chobe national park.
+All Chobe boat cruises depart from Kasane, the town which borders onto the Chobe National Park.